Why People Love Storyline’s HTML5 Output

 Improvement #1: Your Courses Look Better

 For example, in the past, Storyline used vector shapes to display fonts.
 This could result in blurry course content in certain web browsers and at different sizes.
-Now, our HTML5 output generates web fonts that render cleanly across the web—so course content is always pixel-perfect and easy to read.
+Now, our HTML5 output generates web fonts that render cleanly across the web—so your course content is always pixel-perfect and easy to read.
 Take a look:

 Improvement #2: Your Courses Are Easier to Use